notesofcliff/delve/src/home/doc/user/Using_the_Web_UI.md

 The Documentation section provides comprehensive information on using and configuring Flashlight.
 It includes user guides, administration manuals, and API references.

 ### Accessing the Documentation
-To access the documentation, navigate to `/docs/` in your browser.
-You will find various sections, including:
+To access the documentation, navigate to The Administration Manual at `/docs/admin/index.md` or to the User Manual at `/docs/user/index.md` in your browser.

-- User Guide
-- Administration Manual
-- API Reference

 ## Explore UI
 The Explore UI is a dynamic, universal search interface that allows you to perform interactive searches and visualize the results.